 Landscape Advocacy: We don’t wait for work to find us.
 We believe in the value of public interest design, and we seek out opportunities to serve communities.
 Landscape architects engage the public to shape our work to respond to its needs.
 We help rally communities around issues.
 We build constituencies and momentum.

-Design Thinking: We learn by making.
+Design Excellence: We learn by making.
 We prototype.
 We generate propositions and test them.
 Much of our time is spent exploring potential futures through drawings and models.
-These are critical tools for inquiry, providing us with techniques and methods to challenge assumptions and explore potential design opportunities.
+These are the methods that allow us to design landscapes that are both forward thinking and will stand the test of time.

 Expanded Field: Landscape architecture is a broad and varied profession, with roots in a diverse set of disciplines, including architecture, gardening, and ecology.
 We value that breadth and encourage undergraduate students to explore the many ways that their training in reading, understanding, and shaping landscapes may form a career trajectory.
 We also believe that landscape architects can and should continually find new ways to apply our skills to address the ever-shifting needs of society.
 This requires being comfortable working in new terrain, with new problems, and with new collaborators.
 We seek out opportunities to engage this expanded field.

-Fieldwork, landscape advocacy, design thinking, and the expanded field permeate our curriculum, culminating in the synthetic final year of the undergraduate program, when students typically participate within the Alabama Lab.
+Fieldwork, landscape advocacy, design excellence, and the expanded field permeate our curriculum, culminating in the synthetic final year of the undergraduate program, when students typically participate within the Alabama Lab.